Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 **********
 The procedure to install CORTX on OVA is mentioned below.

 #.
-From `our release page <https://github.com/Seagate/cortx/releases/tag/VA>`_, download the cortx-va-1.0.0-rc3.zip file that contains the virtual machine images.
+From `our release page <https://github.com/Seagate/cortx/releases/tag/VA>`_, download and then uncompress the cortx-va-1.0.0.zip file that contains the virtual machine image.

 #.
-Extract the contents of the downloaded file into your system.
-You can also run the below mentioned command to extract the content.

-   * **gzip cortx-va-1.0.0-rc3.zip**

-#.
-Import the OVA file by referring to `these instructions <Importing_OVA_File.rst>`_.
+Import the OVA image by referring to `these instructions <Importing_OVA_File.rst>`_.

    - In case of troubleshooting, refer to `VM Documents <https://docs.vmware.com/en/VMware-vSphere/index.html>`_.

-   **Important**: If you are running the VM in any of the products of VMware, it is not recommended to use VMware Tools, as CORTX may break due to kernel dependencies.

-   **Note**:  Operating system updates are not supported due to specific kernel dependencies.

 #.
-Open the VM console, and login with the below mentioned credentials.
+Open the VM console, and login with the below credentials.

    * Username: **cortx**
    * Password: **opensource!**

 #.
 Become the **root** user by running the following command.